 I refused to waste my nonexistent funds on uncertain possibilities.
 I would rather waste someone else’s!
 A painful preview of a 17-year-old mindset full of brash bravado.

 I had plenty of reasons to join the military, but a big reason was college.
-With four years of military service, I was able to get a four-year degree at a steep discount of $1,800.
+With four years of military service, I was able to get a 4-year degree at a steep discount of $1,800.
 It was and continues to be the best deal I ever made.

 Big savings massage my ego but the small, weekly savings bring consistency to my frugal living master class.